Psychiatrist vs. therapist: Important differences and how they can help you

 When visiting a psychiatrist, you may have to factor in medication costs if your insurance plan does not cover it.
 Some therapists are experienced and specialized and may cost more than others with less experience.
 Some platforms online may also offer therapy or psychiatry services for a lower cost.

-Psychologists and therapists may refer you to one another if they think you could benefit.
+Psychologists and therapists may refer you to one another to treat mental health conditions if they think you could benefit.
 For example, suppose you visit a psychologist who notes your interest in medication.
-In that case, they may direct you to a psychiatrist to evaluate if medication could ease your symptoms.
-If you see a one first, they could determine that therapy is essential to your treatment plan and refer you to therapy.
+In that case, they may direct you to a psychiatrist to evaluate if medication could ease your symptoms since psychiatrists are medical doctors.
+If appropriate, then prescribe medication.
+If you see one first, they could determine that therapy is essential to your treatment plan and refer you to therapy.

 If you're still unsure about which provider to seek support from, consider making an appointment with either one to ask about your treatment options.
 You can speak with your medical doctor or make an appointment with a counselor or psychiatrist.
 They can let you know if another avenue might serve you better.